vulkomilev/oumi/docs/user_guides/infer/inference_engines.md

 Make sure to check the {doc}`configuration` for an exhaustive list of supported parameters, and the reference page for the specific engine you are using to find the parameters it supports.

-For example, the supported parameters for the `VLLMInferenceEngine` can be found here {py:meth}`~oumi.inference.VLLMInferenceEngine.get_supported_params`.
+For example, the supported parameters for the `VLLMInferenceEngine` can be found in {py:meth}`~oumi.inference.VLLMInferenceEngine.get_supported_params`.

 ## Local Inference